Are Citrus Oils Safe in Sunlight?

 Can I Safely Diffuse Citrus Oils in the Sun?

-Yes, diffusing citrus oils is generally considered a safer way to enjoy them because the oils are dispersed into the air rather than applied directly to the skin.
-This means there is no direct UV reaction on your skin.
-Diffusing citrus oils indoors can help create a fresh, uplifting atmosphere without the same topical risk.
+Yes.
+Diffusing citrus oils is generally considered a safe way to enjoy them because the oils are dispersed into the air rather than applied directly to the skin — so there's no UV reaction on your skin.
+Diffusing citrus oils indoors can help create a fresh, uplifting atmosphere without phototoxic risk.
+Keep sessions to 30–60 minutes in well-ventilated spaces, especially around babies.

 Are There Safe Alternatives to Citrus Oils for Skin Use in the Sun?